All Episodes

 They deserve it.

-But but they haven't gotten that money yet.
+The American people support it, but they haven't gotten that money yet.

 They got to get it as fast as possible.

-I know that there's been some glitches in terms of small business owners trying to get these loans that have been put aside for them and grants that have been put aside for them, and the same happens for big business.
+I know that there's been some glitches in terms of small business owners trying to get these loans that have been put aside for them and grants that have been put aside for them.

 I think they have a whole different process in that particular case.

-Well, you know, we we have months worth of now monies to work with to take care of those people in need, with the hope that at the end of that aid, we don't need to put any more money towards it.
+But the paycheck protection program, okay, well, we have months' worth of now monies to work with to take care of those people in need with the hope that at the end of that aid, we don't need to put any more money towards it.

 Well, now they're already tossing around numbers that are beyond frightening again.

-And some are saying well, that's only the second inning.
+And some are saying, well, that's only the second inning.

-I know Democrats are seeking to pass an additional 500 billion plus expanding food stamps in economic relief legislation this week.
+I know Democrats are seeking to pass an additional $500 billion plus expanding food stamps in economic relief legislation this week.

 I thought that's what the last bill was supposed to do.

-And we've got to now find a way, turn our attention without taking our eye off the ball, turn our attention how to open up the country as expeditiously as we possibly can, and also taking into account safety, security, uh, and the health of our citizens.
+And we've got to now find a way, turn our attention without taking our eye off the ball, turn our attention how to open up the country as expeditiously as we possibly can.

 There's a balancing act here.